 It’s always good to see that a bookmaker is big on promoting responsible gambling.
 DraftKings does just that, which is a huge plus.
 However, I would like to see a bit more data on Australian agencies that deal with problem gambling, such as Gambling Help Online.
 I think it would make Aussie fantasy sports fans feel much more comfortable.

 DraftKings Australia is still missing a few features that are available to US players, most notably the native apps for iOS and Android.
-I pointed out to a few more issues in my DraftKings review, which includes the lack of live chat support and a narrow selection of Australian sports.
+I pointed out a few more issues in my DraftKings review, which includes the lack of live chat support and a narrow selection of Australian sports.

 How can I deposit at DraftKings?